sanskirt/sneaky-scripts/README.md

 * Mega Grep Grabs - prompts user for files to search for and copy to a location on the system.
 * Battery percent notifier
 * Youtube to mp3
-* rm trash bin to be more safe

 # Scripts and their descriptions: